 Puppets are a fantastic tool for the elementary music classroom.
 They can be used to teach a variety of concepts, and kids love them.
 However, the large and fluffy puppets you find online can be expensive and difficult to store if you have limited space.
 Stick puppets are a cheap alternative that are easy to store and just as easy (and cheap) to replace if broken or damaged.

-Today, I’ll be sharing how I made my own stick puppets, and how you can use them in your classroom to teach mood, pitch, inner hearing, and improvisation.
+Today, I’ll be sharing how I made my own stick puppets, and how you can use them in your classroom to teach mood and improvisation.

 Below is an idea for how to incorporate movement, mood, and art music into your elementary music lesson.
 In this example, the stick puppets are used as an assessment tool.
 Here are the steps:

-- Choose several art music pieces that differ in mood (happy, gloomy, excited, etc.)
+- Choose several art music pieces that differ in mood (happy, sad, excited, etc.)

 - Edit each piece to about a minute in length and create a playlist that includes all the shortened segments.